dijkstracula/website/content/blog/Proving-The-Coding-Interview-2.md

 and implement an implementation of Fizzbuzz in the Dafny programming language.
 But we left off one important piece: Dafny doesn't yet have built-in functionality to convert a number value to a string, which we need to complete `Fizzbuzz()`'s behaviour.
-We'll attempt to write such a conversion today.
+We'll attempt to write such a conversion today and [fix up some implementation details](https://www.cs.utexas.edu/~ntaylor/blog/proving-3/) in the next and final post.

 As it happens, I've _also_ been asked to do this in a programming interview, so we're getting two practice problems for the price of one here!